-Durruti and his comrades embodied an energy which had not waited for 1936 to storm the existing world.
-But all the combative will in the world is not enough when workers aim all their blows against one particular form held the center of the city, while the CNT and the POUM held the working-class districts.
 The status quo ultimately won out by political means.
-The masses placed their trust in the two organizations under attack, while the latter, afraid of alienating the state, got people to go back to work (though not without some difficulty) and thereby undermined the one force capable of saving them politically and... "physically".
-As soon as the strike was over, knowing that it henceforth controlled the situation, the government brought in 6,000 Assault Guards, the elite of the police.
-Because they accepted the mediation of "representative organizations" and councils of moderation from the POUM and the CNT, the very same people who had defeated the fascist military in July 1936 surrendered without a fight to the Republican police in May 1937.
+The masses placed their trust in the two organizations under attack, while the latter, afraid of alienating the state, got people to go back to work (though not without difficulty) and thereby undermined the only force capable of saving them politically and... "physically".
+As soon as the strike was over, knowing that it henceforth controlled the situation, the government brought in 6 000 Assault Guards, the elite of the police.
+Because they accepted the mediation of "representative organizations" and counsels of moderation from the POUM and the CNT, the very same masses who had defeated the fascist military in July 1936 surrendered without a fight to the Republican police in May 1937.

 At that point, repression could begin.
-Only a few weeks were necessary to outlaw the POUM, to arrest its leaders, to kill them legally or otherwise, and to disappear Nin.
-A parallel police was established in secret locales, organized by the NKVD and the secret apparatus of the Comintern, and answering only to Moscow.
-From that point onward, anyone showing the slightest opposition to the Republican state and its main ally, the USSR, would be denounced and hunted down as a "fascist", and all around the world an army of well-meaning, gentle souls would repeat the slander, some from ignorance, others from self-interest, but every one of them convinced that no denunciation was too excessive when fascism was on the march.
+Only a few weeks were necessary to outlaw the POUM, to arrest its leaders, to kill them legally or otherwise, and to dispose of Nin.
+A parallel police was established, organized by the NKVD and the secret apparatus of the Comintern, and answering only to Moscow.
+Anyone showing the slightest opposition to the Republican state and its main ally, the USSR, could be denounced and hunted down as a "fascist", and all around the world an army of well-meaning, gentle souls would repeat the slander, some from ignorance, others from self-interest, but every one of them convinced that no denunciation was too excessive when fascism was on the march.

 The fury unleashed against the POUM was no aberration.
-By opposing the Moscow trials, the POUM condemned itself to be destroyed by a Stalinism locked in a merciless world struggle against its rivals for control of the masses.
-At the time, most parties, commentators and even the League for the Rights of Man came out in endorsement of the guilt of the accused.
-Sixty years later, mainstream ideology denounces these trials and sees them as a sign of the Kremlin's mad will to power.
+By opposing the Moscow Trials, the POUM condemned itself to be destroyed by a Stalinism locked in a merciless world struggle against its rivals for the control of the masses.
+At the time, not just CP fellow-travellers, but many political parties, lawyers, reporters and even the French League for the Rights of Man came out in endorsement of the guilt of the accused.
+Sixty years later, mainstream ideology sees these trials as a sign of the Kremlin's mad will to power.
 As if Stalinist crimes had nothing to do with anti-fascism!
-Anti-fascist logic will always align itself with the most moderate forces and will always fight against the most radical ones.
+Anti-fascist logic will always align itself with the most moderate forces and always turn against the most radical ones.